Parallel Journeys

 Ethical Inquiry Webinar Series

-Ethical Inquiry 2-Day Workshop
+Ethical Inquiry 2-Day Training

 The two day Our Way Workshop is delivered face-to-face to professionals for engaging Indigenous men for cultural healing and behaviour change.
 This workshop is designed and delivered by Aldo Macale, a Jaru/Gija man from the East Kimberley, Western Australia.
 Aldo is also delivers the Our Way Program, a therapeutic service to Indigenous men in various locations around Australia.